 An executor is someone appointed in a will to distribute the estate of the testator in accordance with the wishes set out in the Will.
 Quite often, this will mean drawing in assets and paying any debts and liabilities owed before being able to make any of the gifts set out in the Will.

 There is no limit on how many executors can be appointed.
 Still, it is important to add that the executors are required to act jointly, meaning any decisions must be unanimous.
-Therefore, when appointing a significant number of executors, it is best to exercise common sense and perhaps appoint some chosen executors as substitute executors who can step in if other executors are not willing to or are unable to take on the role.
+Therefore, when appointing a significant number of executors, it is best to exercise common sense and perhaps appoint some chosen executors as substitute executors who can step in if other executors are unwilling to or cannot take on the role.
 Despite no limit on how many executors can be appointed, only a maximum of four executors can act with respect to the same part of the estate.
 It is possible to appoint business executors to deal with any business assets in the estate.

-The only requirements are that an executor must be at least 18 years of age, be of sound mind, not bankrupt and have no criminal convictions.
+The only requirements are that an executor be at least 18 years old, of sound mind, not bankrupt, and have no criminal convictions.

 A trust corporation or a professional executor may charge a reasonable fee for their services.
 Lay executors who are not a trust corporation or professional executors may only charge if the will contains a paragraph expressly authorising the payment.
 They can, however, claim out-of-pocket expenses.